reilabs/lampe/README.md

    lake build
    ```

+5. **Setup the Xonsh shell:** It is required to run scripts in the repo, so if you are uninterested
+   in doing so you can skip this step.
+Check the [Xonsh website](https://xon.sh/contents.html) for
+   installation instructions.

 ## Usage

 At this stage you should be able to execute the `lampe` CLI, with the `lampe` command available on